Photo 117788060 © Lovelyday12 | Dreamstime.com

 They must apply this mindset in specific ways so they can protect themselves.
 Here are four ways people can apply that mindset.

-In Jake’s case, he should have noticed those snag points and then promptly exited the confined space upon entering.
+In Jake’s case, upon entering the confined space, he should have noticed those snag points and then promptly exited.
 Some discussion should have ensued as to how to deal with those.
 Cover them with cardboard temporarily?
 Perhaps a tarp?
-And why the size difference between Jake and his attendant, isn’t that dangerous?
+And why the size difference between Jake and his attendant — isn’t that dangerous?

-Use gear correctly.
 Improperly used safety gear is another cause of uncommon mistakes.
 Stepping outside the electrical industry for a moment, consider what happened to Marty Hoey, a professional climber, in 1982.
 She had made thousands of climbs, but on her last one, she didn’t go through the normal safety check climbers perform.
-She leaned back in her harness, and it opened, allowing her to fall 6,000 feet.
+She leaned back in her harness, and it opened, allowing her to fall 6,000 ft.
 Her body was never recovered.

 One aspect of using extraction gear correctly is to ensure the extractor has the physical strength to extract the other person.
 Using the example of Jake, can you think of other mistakes people can make when using the gear required for confined entry?
 How, for example, do you know your O2 meter is functioning?
 Do you check the calibration sticker on it and take a reference reading outside the confined space?
 Or do you just wait until you’re inside before looking at it?